typinghare/advanced-java-bhcc/networking/README.md

    mvn test
    ~~~

-I am not sure whether it works on other computers, but it currently work well on my computer.
+I am not sure whether it works on other computers, but it currently works well on my computer.

 By the way I really write a lot of loggings in my code, but when I run it by